bdmendes/bdmendes.github.io/index.md

 title: About
 ---

-## Hey!
-I'm Bruno Mendes.
+### Hey!
+Welcome to my personal website.

-I'm a [software engineer](/assets/about-me/bdmendes-cv.pdf) based in Porto, Portugal, with a degree from the [Faculty of Engineering of the University of Porto](https://sigarra.up.pt/feup/en).
-My main interests revolve around software architecture, programming languages design and embedded programming.
-You can find most of my projects on [GitHub](https://github.com/bdmendes).
+I'm a [software engineer](/assets/about-me/bdmendes-cv.pdf) based in Porto, Portugal, with a degree from [FEUP](https://sigarra.up.pt/feup/en).

 I share some of my stories and thoughts on [my blog](/blog), or through [poetry](/poetry).
 When I'm not coding or writing, you'll probably find me [playing chess](https://lichess.org/@/brod56), hitting the gym or watching a nice movie.